chrishalcrow/chrishalcrow/README.md

 ## Chris Halcrow

+I am a research software engineer at the Sainsbury Wellcome Centre, UCL, working in the [Neuroinformatics Unit](https://neuroinformatics.dev/index.html) on the [Aeon Project](https://aeon.swc.ucl.ac.uk/), which collects looooooooooong ephys recordings.

-I am a research software engineer at the University of Edinburgh, working with the [Nolan Lab](https://nolansurmelilab.github.io/) and [Matthias Hennig](https://github.com/mhhennig/).
+Before that I was at the University of Edinburgh, working with the [Nolan Lab](https://nolansurmelilab.github.io/) and [Matthias Hennig](https://github.com/mhhennig/).

-At work I spend half my time maintaining and developing [SpikeInterface](https://github.com/SpikeInterface/spikeinterface/) and it's [GUI](https://github.com/SpikeInterface/spikeinterface/), and half my time using SpikeInterface to process neural recordings, and occasionally doing some science with the outputs!
+At work I spend some time maintaining and developing [SpikeInterface](https://github.com/SpikeInterface/spikeinterface/) and it's [GUI](https://github.com/SpikeInterface/spikeinterface/), and the rest of it using SpikeInterface (and other ephys software!) to process neural recordings, and occasionally doing some science with the outputs!
 I have also worked on [UnitRefine](https://github.com/anoushkajain/UnitRefine), which can help automate unit curation ([paper](https://www.biorxiv.org/content/10.1101/2025.03.30.645770v2)).

 I'm very interested in open data and open science, and am very slowly devloping [loadi](https://github.com/chrishalcrow/loadi) to help make loading processed neural and behavioural data easier.
 If you'd like to help, get in touch :)